saulsayerz/Weight_App/README.md

 The techstack in this program is Flask to render the views (fullstack framework).
 Therefore, no database is needed as the data is stored in a dictionary inside the flask program.

 To run the program, just run the main.py or the run.bat provided in the root folder for the Python.
 The program will be available in localhost port 5000.

+Project Status: **Done**

+### Java
+In this program I use the Spring boot framework, so Backend and Frontend is separate.
+I tried to apply the Solid Principles and use as models (entity), service, controller, and repository.

+Project Status: **Not Done** As there is no Frontend side for the application, due to time reaching the deadline of the task is close.
+(Waktu habis untuk deadline).
+**I Recommend using the Python for the program**